theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/sap-connection.md

 ![XU-Create-Connection-3-A](/img/content/xu/sap_source-details.png){:class="img-responsive"}

 #### System
-There are two possibilities to connect to an SAP source system:
+There are three possibilities to connect to an SAP source system:
 - connect via **Single Application Server**
 	- **Host**:  host name or IP address of the application server (Property Host)
 	- **Instance No**: a two-digit number between 00 and 99 (Property SystemNumber)